We Bare Bears

 We Bare Bears is an American animated sitcom created by Daniel Chong for Cartoon Network.
-The show follows three bear brothers, named Grizz, Panda and Ice Bear, and their awkward attempts at integrating with the human world in the San Francisco Bay Area.
+The show follows three bear brothers, named Grizzly, Panda and Ice Bear, and their awkward attempts at integrating with the human world in the San Francisco Bay Area.

 The series was based on Chong's webcomic The Three Bare Bears, and the pilot episode made its world premiere at the KLIK!
-Amsterdam Animation Festival, where it won in the "Young Amsterdam Audience" category.
-The show premiered on July 27, 2015, and ended on May 27, 2019, and ran for four seasons and 140 episodes.
+Amsterdam Animation Festival, where it won in the Young Amsterdam Audience category.

+The show premiered on July 27, 2015, and ended on May 27, 2019, running for four seasons and a total of 140 episodes and 15 short.

 A film adaptation, We Bare Bears: The Movie, was released digitally on June 30, 2020, and later aired on Cartoon Network on September 7; it served as a conclusion to the narrative of the series.
 A spin-off prequel series titled We Baby Bears, focusing on the Three Bears when they were cubs, premiered on January 1, 2022.

 Plot

-We Bare Bears follows three anthropomorphic adoptive brother Bears: Grizzly (Eric Edelstein), Panda (Bobby Moynihan), and Ice Bear (Demetri Martin).
+We Bare Bears follows three anthropomorphic adoptive brother Bears: boisterous and adventurous Grizzly (Eric Edelstein), insecure and nervous Panda (Bobby Moynihan), and monotonous and stoic Ice Bear (Demetri Martin).
 The Bears attempt to integrate with human society, such as by purchasing food, making human companions, or trying to become famous on the Internet, although these attempts see the Bears struggle to do so due to the civilized nature of humans and their own animal instincts.
 In the end, however, they figure out that they have each other for support.

 The Bears often form a "bear stack", which they use to get around the city, and has become perhaps the most recognizable image from the series.
-Occasionally, the Bears share adventures with their friends, such as child prodigy Chloe Park (Charlyne Yi), bigfoot Charlie (Jason Lee), the Bears' rival and internet sensation koala Nom Nom (Patton Oswalt), park ranger Tabes (Cameron Esposito), produce saleswoman Lucy (Ellie Kemper), and a girl-scout ranger team Poppy Rangers featuring Wallace (Cate Gragnani), Nguyen (Audrey Huynh), Murphy (Stella Balick-Karrer), Parker (Danity Harris) and Diaz (Marissa Soto).
+Occasionally, the Bears share adventures with their friends, such as child prodigy Chloe Park (Lo Mutuc (Note: Credited as Charlyne Yi)), bigfoot Charlie (Jason Lee), the Bears' rival and internet sensation koala Nom Nom (Patton Oswalt), park ranger Tabes (Cameron Esposito), produce saleswoman Lucy (Ellie Kemper), and a girl-scout ranger team Poppy Rangers featuring Wallace (Cate Gragnani), Nguyen (Audrey Huynh), Murphy (Stella Balick-Karrer), Parker (Danity Harris) and Diaz (Marissa Soto).
 Some flashback episodes chronicle the adventures of the Bears as cubs trying to find a home.